-• The right to test on unlimited days according to Art.
-1.15.1.1.A.g) is immediately cancelled.
+- The right to test on unlimited days according to Art.
+1.15.1.1.A.i) is immediately cancelled.
 From that point the teams are subject to the testing restrictions of Art.
-1.15.1.1.A.f), ie. maximum of 5 days testing, and the manufacturer is restricted to Art.
-1.15.1.1.B, ie. test riders only.

-- The use of 9 engines per rider per season is cancelled from the following season.
+1.15.1.1.A. and the manufacturer is restricted to Art.
+1.15.1.1.B, ie. test riders only. - The right for Test Riders to test at any GP circuit is cancelled from the following season, at which time Art.
+1.15.1.1.B will apply and the manufacturer must nominate 3 current GP circuits for testing. - The use of 9 engines per rider per season is cancelled from the following season.
 For the next season all riders using the manufacturer's machines will be subject to Art.
 2.4.3.3.1.a), ie. 7 engines per rider per season. - The exemption from the engine approval regulations is cancelled from the following season.
 For the next season all engines of the manufacturer will be subject to Art.
 2.4.3.1.4. - The right to a maximum of 6 Wild Card entries per season is cancelled from the following season.
 For the next season the Manufacturer is limited to a maximum of 3 Wild Card entries per season (Art.
 1.11.10).